shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 Now we'll be using Web3 to communicate with our smart contracts from JavaScript.

-Create the directory `src/lib` and add a file named `quadratic-voting.js`.

 Install the web3 package.

 ```bash
 yarn add web3
 ```

+Create a file at `src/lib/quadratic-voting.js`.

 ```js
 import Web3 from "web3"